depasquale-lab/StateSpaceDynamics.jl/docs/src/SLDS.md

 ## Mathematical Formulation

-An SLDS with $K$ discrete states is defined by the following generative model:
+An SLDS with ``K`` discrete states is defined by the following generative model:

 ```math
 \begin{align*}